mingyaulee/Blazor.BrowserExtension.Samples/NewTabPage/README.md

 ![Demo](Demo.gif)

-This sample project uses overrides the default new tab page.
+This sample project overrides the default new tab page and uses the bookmarks API.

 You can load the output directly in the browser by following the steps [here](../README.md#test-the-sample-projects).